Save Lives With the Heimlich Maneuver.

 If the victim lies and fainted, Fishbein, a former editor of the Journal of the American Medical Association, said Heimlich’s maneuver could be performed as follows:

 “The rescuer kneels down in front of the victim’s thighs.
 Hands are placed one above the other with a heel of the underside, covered between the chest and the navel.
 Rapid movement forward and upwards causes air from the lungs.
 This excludes the object blocking – he said.

 The same technique can be applied to infants and children in this way:

 “Sit on your knees, facing your face.
 Place the tips of the two fingers of each side by side slightly above his navel.
 Press gently but firmly up, “said the editors of the Traveler’s First Aid Guide, published by Reader’s Digest in cooperation with the British Red Cross Society.

 Touching the nape of the suffocating victim will not help this person.
 But three or four hard slaps on the back between the shoulders can knock out anything that interferes with his or her wind.

-Thanks to this amazing laser hair removal clinic for sponsoring this post!
+Thanks to this amazing service who specializes in tree removal Tigard for sponsoring this post!